ABOUT Alternative Print Workshop

 learn; create; be inspired!

 Dennis da Silva and Janus Boshoff co-founded the Alternative Print Workshop in 2014.
 The Workshop is the result of a dream.
-Through the years of working together in the darkroom, Dennis and Janus often discussed the possibility of creating a dedicated workspace where they, and other artists, could produce work in beautiful old and antiquated printing processes.
+Through the years of working together in the darkroom, Dennis and Janus often discussed the possibility of creating a dedicated workspace where they, and other enthusiasts could produce work in beautiful old and antiquated printing processes.
 They envisioned a space where artists could learn these old processes, a space where artists could be inspired.

 All workshops consist of both theory and practical components, with emphasis placed on creative practical outcomes.
-The workshops are structured to allow for experimentation and exploration, and creative individualism is encouraged.
+The workshops are structured to allow for experimentation and exploration, creative individualism is encouraged.
 Classes are small and personal attention is given to each participant throughout the process.
-Dennis and Janus are widely recognized in the South African photography industry as experts of analogue photographic and darkroom processes, and all artists presenting workshops were handpicked for their intricate knowledge and experience.
+Dennis and Janus are widely recognized in the South African photography industry as experts of analogue photographic and darkroom processes, all artists presenting workshops were handpicked for their intricate knowledge and experience.